spetrescu/developer-useful-commands/README.md

 21. Default location for saving generated SSH keys: `/Users/<username>/.ssh/`

 ### Contributions
-Feel free to open a PR in case you want to add other useful commands.
+Feel free to open a PR to add other useful commands.